rrusk/Notes/MongoDB/commands.md

     var c = db.records.find({},{"conditions.codes": 1, "conditions.description": 1}) ; c.forEach(printjson)

+To return a field of a collection document selected by matching a specific field.
+The document is selected based on the description field and the map field is returned.

+    db.queries.find({description:"STOPP Rule A02"},{map:1, _id:0})

 To remove all old queries from the query-gateway mongo database

     db.queries.remove()